qasimabdullah404/travis-cron_jobs_timings-test/README.md

 1- Download the repository
 2- Run npm install
 3- Change start script timezone to yours
-4- Rename .example.env to .env and paste in your Travis API Token 5- Change cronExpression in index.js to desired
+4- Rename .example.env to .env, Paste in your Travis API Token and your active github repository on Travis slug in format <owner>%2F<repo>
+5- Change cronExpression in index.js to desired
 6- Change timezone in cron.schedule in index.js to desired
 7- Run npm start